craig-ludington/blobber/INSTALL.md

 ** (use 'blobber.core)
 ** (start)

-There's a shell script in the blobber/ directory called
+There's a quick smoke-test shell script in the blobber/ directory called
 * test-with-curl

+There's a full test suite of course.
+To run the test suite:
+* lein test

-That script will create files in $HOME/blobs/ -- you can over-ride that by setting the BLOBBER_ROOT_DIRECTORY environment variable to something else.
+Running tests will create files in $HOME/blobs/ -- you can over-ride that by setting the BLOBBER_ROOT_DIRECTORY environment variable to something else.

 For example: